Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Energy consultant.
 Competed against Casten in the 2024 House election.

 Platform: Pro 2nd amendment.
-Pro-life with exceptions to rape, incest, and the life of the mother.
+Pro-life with exceptions for rape, incest, and the life of the mother.
 Against the SAFE-T Act.
 Supports expanding ICE.
 Supports the need for 3 forms of photo ID to register to vote.
 For more information go to Conforti’s campaign page.

 Occupation: Entrepreneur

+Platform: Champions his work with the late conservative activist Charlie Kirk.
+Against transgender people playing sports.
+Expand tax relief on social security.
 Stop providing financial incentives to “illegal aliens” according to his campaign page.
 Expand training for school safety officers to prevent gun violence.
 Pro-life with exceptions for rape, incest, and the life of the mother.
 For more information go to Duensing’s campaign page.

-Occupation: Attorney and former chief of staff to Danny Davis.
+Occupation: Attorney and former Chief-of-Staff to Danny Davis.

 Platform: Expand federal prosecution related to gun crimes.
-File civil lawsuits against ghost gun manufactures.
+File civil lawsuits against ghost gun manufacturers.
 Support funding for violence interruption efforts.
 Lower credit card interest rates.
 Eliminate unfair bank fees.
 For more information go to Boykin’s campaign page.

 Occupation: Political organizer.
 Previously challenged Danny Davis twice in primaries.